cloudmesh/client/_sources/prefix.txt

 students easily.
 In contrast to our earlier versions of cloudmesh it explicitly separates the code to only target client code.
 Due to this simplification it is also possible to install the client code not only on Linux, OSX, but also Windows.
-We have tested the instalation on Windows 10.
+We have tested the installation on Windows 10.

 If you like to contribute or like to participate in the further